ed-kung/CSUN-Econ-433/exams/2023_01_SP/midterm2/README.md

     - Hint 2: The code pattern for including multiple variables as dummies is: `felm(Y ~ X1 | F1 + F2 + F3, data=df)`

-    - Hint 3: The resulting table should have one row and three columns
+    - Hint 3: The resulting table should have one row and three columns.
+Use `stargazer` to create this table.

 Submit your code to the assignment called "Midterm 2 Grade" on Canvas.